 In general, per capita land requirements increased with increasing quantities of meat in the diet, while the influence of the quantity of fat varied depending on the quantity of meat consumed.
 In addition, the proportion of land in perennial crops was greater in higher meat treatments than in lower meat and vegetarian treatments.Peters, C. J., Wilkins, J. L., & Fick, G. W. (2007).
 Testing a complete-diet model for estimating the land resource requirements of food consumption and agricultural carrying capacity: The New York State example.
 Renewable Agriculture and Food Systems, 22(2), 145-153.

-Fair enough and consistent with the ecology—meat in the diet needs more land than no meat.
+Fair enough and consistent with food ecology—meat in the diet needs more land than no meat.
 But the relationship is not linear and is affected by the amount of fat consumed.

 Here is the graph using carrying capacity as the measure of land needed.

-This study was completed when the population of New York city was 8 million people.
-At that time, the carrying capacity of New York State could feed between three-quarters and a quarter of the residents depending on what they ate.
+This study was completed when the population of New York city was 8 million.
+At that time, the carrying capacity of New York State could feed between three-quarters and a quarter of the residents, depending on what they ate.

 What sustainably FED suggests

-The first is our design.
+The first is our design, our basic biology.
 We are fat and meat eaters.
 Our metabolism handles both these food types efficiently and effectively.
 We are flexible and can live on plants alone, but our bodies process energy and nutrient-dense foods well.